ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ### Consumer group

-This is the way to group of consumers so the processing of event downstream is parallelized.
+This is the way to group consumers so the processing of event is parallelized.
 The number of consumers in a group is the same as the number of partition defined in a topic.
+We are detailinh consumer group implementation in [this note](./consumers.md)

 ## Kafka Stream Details